mckeeh3/akka-java-cluster-kubernetes/README.md

 * [Red Hat](https://access.redhat.com/articles/1299013)
 * [SAP](https://github.com/SAP/SapMachine)

-The [ApaptOpenJDK](https://adoptopenjdk.net/) is recommended as this is the JDK that Lightbend engineerin teams build against.
+The [AdoptOpenJDK](https://adoptopenjdk.net/) is recommended as this is the JDK that Lightbend engineering teams build against.

 Maven 3.6.x is available for download on the Apache Maven [download page](https://maven.apache.org/download.cgi).